ietsism/ietsism.github.io/_posts/2020-08-08-how-iphone-or-ios-could-be-improved.md

 I am sure you have all encountered these; persistent pop-up notifications about your battery either being below a 20% or 10% charge.
 The only way to get rid of these notifications is by pressing the *Dismiss* or *Close* button.
 > Fix: include setting to turn these notifications off.

-{% include image.html url="/assets/images/posts/ios/battery" type="jpg" description="Persistent low battery notification on iOS" %}
+{% include image.html url="/assets/images/posts/ios/battery.jpg" description="Persistent low battery notification on iOS" %}

 ## Phone call recording